 Individuals and entities, both foreign and domestic, may choose to register their trademarks or service marks with the state of Arkansas.
-A trademark is recognized as a symbol of the business and its product, and is denoted by "TM" as a superscript or subscript beside the mark.
+A state trademark is recognized as a representation of the business and its products, and is denoted by "TM" as a superscript or subscript beside the mark.
 Only a trademark registered with the federal government may use the ® mark.
+For example, the Nike logo appears on products and in advertising and is considered a trademark.

-A service mark, denoted by "SM," symbolizes the services an entity offers.
-For example, the Nike logo appears on products and is a trademark, while a bank provides a service and its logo is a service mark.
+A state service mark, denoted by "SM," symbolizes the services an entity offers.
+For example, a bank provides a service, and its logo would be considered a service mark.

 A mark must be in use before being registered with the Arkansas Secretary of State.
 A foreign entity may choose to register its trademark or service mark in the state of Arkansas even if that entity is not registered to conduct business in Arkansas.

-To register a trademark or service mark with the Arkansas Secretary of State, the applicant must send a completed form and appropriate fee.
-Applications are available online at www.sos.arkansas.gov.
+To register a trademark or service mark with the Arkansas Secretary of State, the applicant must send a completed application form, appropriate fee and specimens which show the mark actually in use.
+Applications are available online at www.sos.arkansas.gov/BCS/.
 The application form must reflect the date the mark was first used anywhere, and the date it was first used in Arkansas.
-The application packet must also include three specimens of the mark in use.
-These may include business cards and stationery, literature, apparel, etc. Photographs are not acceptable unless they depict the mark used in signage.
-The "TM" and "SM" marks are not required to be printed on the specimens.
+The application packet must also include three original specimens of the mark in use.
+These may include business cards, stationery, literature, apparel, etc. Photographs are not acceptable unless they depict the mark used in signage.
+Color printouts are only acceptable when showing the mark in use on a website.

-Renewing and Transferring Trade or Service Marks
+Renewing and Transferring Trademarks or Service Marks